To extend the shelf life of your food, you often chuck them into your freezer compartment. But, are you storing your frozen food properly?

 - Clean your fridge regularly.
 Get rid of long expired items and leftovers and you’ll be surprised how much space you can free up!

 - Categorise and store similar items together using fridge organizer bins.
-This prevent you from simply shoving items into your fridge.
+This prevents you from simply shoving items into your fridge.